thejackal360/Elena-Game-Engine/README.md

 ## Mini-Games

 Mini-games are interactive game modules within the trivia loop.
 Users pay points to play mini-games at random points throughout the trivia session.
+This enables elena-based trivia games to support more complex behavior to keep users engaged.
 Mini-games are implemented as JavaScript functions that take a single argument, the user's response.
 Here is an example from the example application provided:

 ```JavaScript
 /**